Generator Sizing Calculator - Running & Starting Watts

 Clearly separates continuous running demand from peak starting surge.
 Generators must handle both: running watts determine fuel consumption and sustained capacity, while starting watts determine if the generator can actually start your largest motor loads.

-kW and kVA Output
+kW Planning Output

 Load Priority Planning